Community Recycling Directory

 Recycle Mania Results

-From 2007, Suffolk University participated in Recycle Mania, the national waste reduction and recycling competition for colleges and universities.
+From 2007 to 2013, Suffolk University participated in Recycle Mania, the national waste reduction and recycling competition for colleges and universities.

 Suffolk's 2012 performance